Aspect patterns involve three or more planets configuring in different ways.

 aspiration to transform surroundings, early accomplishment, activity, and

 aggressiveness.
 The Kite is a big driving force: it combines the abilities and

 stability of the Grand Trine with the skill inherent in the Bisextile to reap

 results.
 At the point of opposition of the "spine" - the tips of the two

-Kite-making triangles - the native receives additional stability in moving thru
+Kite-making triangles - the native receives additional stability in moving through

 life.
-Possibly there could be constant external problems which require
+Possibly there could be ongoing external problems that require

 attention, or simply inner discontent.